Xilinx/Vitis_Libraries/docs/src/gqe_guide/kernel_demo.rst

 It shows performance of the 21 out 22 TPC-H queries, on scale factor 1 and 30.

-Two xclbin files containing ``gqeJoin``, ``gqeAggr`` and ``gqePart`` kernels are used across all the test queries.
+Two xclbin files containing ``gqeJoin``, ``gqeAggr`` and ``gqePart`` kernels are used across all the tested queries, and can accelerate most of the time-significant part of the queries.
-It proves that a small set of pre-built software-programmable kernels can be used to accelerate a wide range of SQL queries.

-As describe in the kernel section, these kernels together can handle most of the time-significant part of the queries.
+One xclbin file contains ``gqeJoin`` and ``gqePart``, and it can be used to execute most of the execution steps in the queries.
+The exceptions are queries with non-trivial group-aggregation, for them the second xclbin file which provides both ``gqeAggr`` and ``gqePart`` needs to be used.

 Performance Data
 ================

 The performance of FPGA accelerated query execution is compared against a C++ implementation of the query.
 The result is summarized in the table below.

 For both FPGA and C++, time is measured assuming the data is already loaded into CPU main memory.
-Each of the test has been repeated multiple times, and the table shows the average time.
+Each of the tests has been repeated multiple times, and the table shows the average time.

+In the table below, PostgreSQL number is collected with version 9.6 on Intel(R) Xeon(R) CPU E5-2690 v4, clocked at 2.60GHz.

 Scale Factor 1
 ~~~~~~~~~~~~~~